-The Amazon Essentials High Rise Skinny is one you'll want in multiple colors so you can pair it with any outfit.
-With a straight-forward fit that is true to size, these pants are a great option for online shopping - no stress on not being able to try them on!
-We found these to be extremely comfortable when sitting for hours at work while also functioning great when moving around and doing chores at home.
+The Amazon Essentials High Rise Skinny is one you'll want in multiple colors to pair with any outfit.
+Their fit is straightforward and true-to-size, and we found them extremely comfortable when sitting for hours at work.
+They also perform well when moving around and doing chores at home.
 The material held up to testing better than most other pairs; the seams didn't budge when rubbed with coarse sandpaper, and the material showed little wear on the knees.
-The high waist and stretchy material make for a flattering fit, and this pair has surprisingly deep front pockets.
-They're also an excellent value and come in with multiple styles.
+The high waist and stretchy material offer a flattering fit, and the front pockets are surprisingly deep.
+They're also an excellent value and are offered in multiple styles.

 There weren't many unfavorable aspects to the Amazon Essentials High Rise Skinny.
 The stretchy material (it includes 18% polyester and 3% elastane) means they get a bit sweaty while gardening or doing yard work on a hot day.
 If you're a brand loyalist who cares deeply about the latest trends, the Amazon brand might not pull as much weight as high-fashion brands.
-Overall though, they give an incredible bang for the buck, and are our first choice, as it's the pair you'll dig out of your closet again and again.
+Overall though, they're a great value and our top choice, as it's the pair you'll dig out of your closet again and again.